numberthink/repository/README.md

 To do that, you have to first add the repository from Github as the "remote" origin for the one on your computer.

-The command to do that is `git remote add origin` along with the URL that GitHub gave you for the repo (e.g.https://github.com/numberthink/repository.git).
+The command to do that is `git remote add origin` along with the URL that GitHub gave you for the repo.
 So for me that command ends up being: `git remote add origin https://github.com/numberthink/repository.git`.

 (For this part you will also need to authorize your Github account on your computer if you haven't already.
 You can do that with the [GitHub CLI](https://cli.github.com/manual/gh_auth_login) via the `gh auth login` command.)